TheBreakfastClub/CIS467/gameManifesto.md

   * World Location: TBD
   * Pixelation Algorithm: TBD
   * High Res: a detailed dragon capable of doing large amounts of damage
-* **Obsicles:** These are verious elements in the world that are just in the way.
-There will be no damage enflicted on the hero if hit.
-  * Design: Level dependent.
-  * Level Location: All the levels
-  * Pixelation Algorithm: Level dependent.

   * Medium Res: a burred block that can still spread fire or otherwise do large amounts of damage.
 It is still impervious to eggs.
   * Low Res: a solid block that stomps around trying to hurt the user, but is now succeptable to attacks

-* **Empty Block:** an empty box that tries to hurt the user
-  * Design: a white box with clearly defined borders
-  * World Location: TBD
-  * Pixelation Algorithm: TBD
-  * High Res: the box is filled with different colors to indicate that the box is full.
-The box can only move slowly, but does more damage.
-  * Medium Res: The box moves more quickly and still does some damage.
-The interior of the box is lighter.
-  * Low Res: The box is empty.
-While the box can move more nimbly, it is easy to destroy.

 * **Empy Box:** an empty box that tries to trap the user and prevent him/her from changing resolutions
   * Design: a blank box (nothing inside) with one side of the box left open.
 The box would rotate and try to trap the user within the box.